 Go to a local university

 This section falls in line with the art schools.
-Local universities don’t cost as much as art schools, often they are one-forth to half the cost of an art school which is very handy to get a less expensive education.
-Sometimes even a PELL Grant will cover the costs of your classes in some cases, some it’s a PELL and a small loan, etc. The pitfall here is that many local universities don’t specialize in art and the education you get may not be all that great and it may not be the instructor, it may simply be a lack of good curriculum.
-I will tell you though, I went to a local university first and my work was terrible, it lacked proportions, perspective, craftsmanship, etc. and I was still pulling A’s from my classes.
-In the field, my work would have quickly been thrown out and they would pick up another artist.
+Local universities don’t cost as much as art schools; often they are one-fourth to half the cost of an art school, which is very handy to get a less expensive education.
+Sometimes even a PELL Grant will cover the costs of your classes in some cases; sometimes, it’s a PELL and a small loan, etc. The pitfall here is that many local universities don’t specialize in art, and the education you get may not be all that great, and it may not be the instructor; it may simply be a lack of good curriculum.
+I will tell you though, I went to a local university first, and my work was terrible; it lacked proportions, perspective, craftsmanship, etc., and I was still pulling A’s from my classes.
+In the field, my work would have quickly been thrown out, and they would pick up another artist.

-Now we are getting into what I’m currently looking in to.
-As I mentioned, you are forever a student and your learning should never stop no matter where you are at in your career.
-I have been looking into ateliers lately and there are a few I have in mind that stand much higher than others and I am looking to further my education by attending an atelier.
-Though not credited as a traditional university (you will find that doesn’t really matter) you may find some of the best education from an atelier.
-Many art professionals gather, teach, and network at ateliers and if you find the right ones, you may just find some of the best artists are frequently attending.
+Now we are getting into what I’m currently looking into.
+As I mentioned, you are forever a student, and your learning should never stop no matter where you are at in your career.
+I have been looking into ateliers lately, and there are a few I have in mind that stand much higher than others, and I am looking to further my education by attending an atelier.
+Though not credited as a traditional university (you will find that doesn’t really matter), you may find some of the best education from an atelier.
+Many art professionals gather, teach, and network at ateliers, and if you find the right ones, you may just find some of the best artists frequently attending.

 Find a mentor

 Another great option would be a mentor.
-Mentorships used to be the way to learn in the ages of the great masters but then that time ended.
-Now it’s coming back in and I am very pleased to see this happening.
-This is another step that you will find people in the field utilizing, as each artist will teach in different methods and their personal style will show through onto their curriculum, you can often look at professional artists websites and find a mentorship option if they aren’t overloaded with work.
-Depending on the demand and skill of the artist, these often range from a couple hundred dollars a month on up depending on the curriculum and length of the courses or if they are just reviewing your work and coaching you on how to make a presence in the industry.
-If you can’t afford the course, contact the artist anyway and they might work with you on prices by supplying drip content.
+Mentorships used to be the way to learn in the ages of the great masters, but then that time ended.
+Now it’s coming back in, and I am very pleased to see this happening.
+This is another step that you will find people in the field utilizing, as each artist will teach in different methods, and their personal style will show through onto their curriculum; you can often look at professional artists’ websites and find a mentorship option if they aren’t overloaded with work.
+Depending on the demand and skill of the artist, these often range from a couple of hundred dollars a month on up, depending on the curriculum and length of the courses or if they are just reviewing your work and coaching you on how to make a presence in the industry.
+If you can’t afford the course, contact the artist anyway, and they might work with you on prices by supplying drip content.
 That is where they will send you a segment of the course per month until you have paid in full and received all the content.

 Find a sketch group